-"After completing my Bachelor’s in Computer Science Engineering in India, I wanted to pursue my path in Game Technology.
-I researched a lot of courses in the U.S.A. and Europe and found that the Game and Media Technology (GMT) programme at Utrecht University is quite flexible and allows you to specialize in different areas of Game Technology.
-The flexibility and courses such as Advanced Graphics and Optimization and Vectorization attracted me to this programme.
+After completing my Bachelor’s in Computer Science Engineering in India, I wanted to pursue my path in Game Technology.
+I researched a lot of courses in the U.S.A. and Europe and found that the Game and Media Technology (GMT) programme at Utrecht University is very flexible and allows you to specialize in different areas of Game Technology.
+This flexibility plus courses such as Advanced Graphics and Optimization and Vectorization attracted me to this programme.

-The programme allows you to choose from various courses, depending on your interests.
+The GMT programme is research oriented meaning that next to course work, a large parge of the programme is dedicated to doing research.
+The research projects are done in groups, which helps you to learn to work in teams and exchange useful information.
+Also good to know is that you can choose from a wide set of courses, depending on your interests.
 Some courses may be more demanding than others and it can be difficult to decide which courses are right for you.
-However, both teachers and fellow students are always there to help.
-If you are struggeling with your study plan, you can contact the Programme Coordinator (Maarten Löffler) for help, or it can also be helpful to check out the website for course reviews written by fellow students.
+However, both teachers and fellow students are ready to help.
+If you are struggeling with your study plan, you can contact the Programme Coordinator for help, or it can be helpful to check out course reviews written by fellow students.

-“The reason I chose Game and Media Technology is because it is the only technical Master's in the Netherlands on game development.
+The reason I chose Game and Media Technology is because it's the only technical Master's in the Netherlands on game development.
 After finishing my HBO degree in Software Engineering & Game Development, I started working in the software industry.
 After a while I wanted to work on games again, but first I wanted to learn a lot more about the advanced fields of game development.
 This Master's programme was the perfect study to do so.

 In the Master's, there is a very nice balance between theory and application.
 Most lecturers provide lectures on the cutting edge of their research field, while also presenting a variety of practical assignments to implement those theories.
 We also learn how to improve our scientific reasoning, to become experienced in analyzing scientific papers as well as to present our findings to our peers through presentations and writing papers.